christopherobin/mage/lib/loader/Readme.md

 Returns the package that is currently visible, or `null` if no package has been made visible yet.

+### Error related events

+#### error: (LoadError error, string packageName)
+#### [packageName].error: (LoadError error)

+All synchronous errors in the loader are thrown.
+Asynchronous errors are emitted through the "error" event.
+They are also emitted as "[packageName].error"

+The LoadError object contains the following properties:

+- message (string): human readable description of the error.
+- response (Object, optional): an object describing the HTTP response that caused the error.
+- packageName (string, optional): the name of the package during the loading of which the error occurred.
+- error (Error, optional): an Error object that may provide more information about the cause.
+- isRetrying (boolean): true if the loader is automatically retrying the download, false if the error was fatal and the download cannot and should not be retried.

+What to do in the case of a load-error:

+1. If

 ### Events

 The loader emits events throughout its operations.
 It also does this to inform you of the state of